Camera Coverage

 Preset-driven workflow

-Start from real camera presets and adjust on-site assumptions instead of rebuilding lens math from scratch.
+Start from real camera presets with sensor_width_mm, focal_length_mm, and resolution baked in.
+Adjust on-site assumptions instead of rebuilding lens math from scratch.
+The hFOV is derived automatically so DORI zones are always physically accurate.

 Workflow